Definition:

 Course Content:

 The School of Medical Science trains students to become Doctors.
 It is a six-year program, comprising of B. Sc.
 (Medical Science) and MB.
 ChB.
 Just like any course, medicine is comprehensive.
-It includes anatomy, medical biochemistry, physiology, chemical pathology, hematology, microbiology, pathology, pharmacology, clinical rotation, community health, obstetrics and gynecology, surgery, medicine, and child health, just to mention a few.
+It includes anatomy, medical biochemistry, and physiology.
+Other subjects include chemical pathology, hematology, and microbiology.
+Additionally, students learn pathology and pharmacology.
+Clinical rotation, community health, and obstetrics and gynecology are also covered.
+The program also includes surgery, medicine, and child health, just to mention a few.
 One can specialize in any of the above-mentioned depending more on one’s interest and national demand.
 After graduating as a doctor, you take a residency course.

 The course is divided into three main sections;